Purcell Trench company

 We consume more energy and raw materials than our parents and grandparents.
 We produce more waste than previous generations.

-Obesity, heart disease and diabetes are at or near epidemic proportions.
+Obesity, heart disease and diabetes are near epidemic proportions.

 Biologists tell us our profligacy is causing worldwide species extinction.
 Climatologists believe our lifestyle is changing the climate of the planet.